devpcs/spellchecker/README.md

 2. Between pages, there is a artifical delay of 0.8 sec.
 Tune as it suits you.

-3. URL has to be full URL with schema. ie. https://www.<website>.com.
+3. URL has to be full URL with schema. ie. https://www. < website > .com.

-<a href="https://wwwpivotcloudsolutions.com">Pivot Cloud Plaform</a> AI version is also avaible but only for platfrom users.
+<a href="https://www.pivotcloudsolutions.com">Pivot Cloud Plaform</a> AI version is also avaible but only for platfrom users.